Jaane Kya Hoga Rama Re

-Jaane Kya Hoga Rama Re was an Indian drama television series, which premiered on November 16, 2015, and is broadcast on Life OK.
+Jaane Kya Hoga Rama Re was an Indian drama television series that premiered on 16 November 2015, and was broadcast on Life OK.
 The series is produced by Shobhana Desai Productions.
-The shows airs on Monday to Friday at 8:00 PM and later at 7:30 PM on Life Ok.

 Jatin Sharma, Vinti Idnani, and Supriya Pathak have been finalized to play the lead roles respectively in the series.
 Deepak Dutta will portray the character of a typical drunkard with a good heart, while Supriya Pathak will play the role of a powerful woman.